 1. Decide what you want from your content

 Delineate the main metrics you want to hit with your content.
-Common goals are site traffic, backlinks, social shares, and conversions.
+Common goals are site traffic, backlinks, social shares, conversions, sales, and business growth.
 Every one of your site's pages should contribute to at least one of these, and any page that does not further at least one of these goals falls into the Remove pile.